midkiffaries/remlab5/README.md

 REMLAB is first and for most a personal programming project more so than a final working product.
 My ultimate goal is to produce something that is presentable in a portfolio or at a job interview.
 Development of this web app is on a sporadic basis and in my free time.
 If I do find time to continue development of this app, and expand on the features and lore I will do so... otherwise the code in its entirety can be found above.

+## History

+The first version of REMLAB dates back to 2005 when it was created as an early AJAX and PHP powered web app.

+The second version I release in 2007 and it was built upon that same codebase, however with that version I expanded upon the game rules and features.

+The Third version, released in 2010, was never finished, but it too was based upon the same codebase, but I had intended to redesign the interface.

+For the fourth version, I chose to go back to the drawing board and I rewrote the entire codebase from scratch and in the process I moved from PHP to JavaScript for the main logic.
+This version was never entirely complete, but it was hosted on my website in 2017.

 ## Resources

 These are links to some of the resources I used as source material for REMLAB: